noahsarahsimon/DCI-ProjectsX/py_boto3_challenge_project.md

 Time 1/2 week --David (ammended by Aida)
+Time should be limiters to ONLY ONE week -- Noah
 Let's consider a scenario where you want to automate the process of monitoring and managing your AWS EC2 instances using Boto3, the Python SDK for AWS.
 Here's a training scenario for this purpose:
 ### Scenario: Automating EC2 Instance Monitoring and Management with Boto3
 #### Background: